systemd/systemd/docs/HACKING.md

 a set of `mkosi` build files directly in the source tree.
 [mkosi](https://github.com/systemd/mkosi) is a tool for building clean OS images from an upstream distribution in combination with a fresh build of the project in the local working directory.
-To make use of this, please install the `mkosi` package (if not packaged for your distro, it can be downloaded from the [GitHub repository](https://github.com/systemd/mkosi). `mkosi` will build an image for the host distro by default. mkosi-13 or newer version is required.
-It is sufficient to type `mkosi` in the systemd project directory to generate a disk image `image.raw` you can boot either in `systemd-nspawn` or in an UEFI-capable VM:
+To make use of this, please install `mkosi` from the [GitHub repository](https://github.com/systemd/mkosi). `mkosi` will build an image for the host distro by default.
+Currently, the latest github commit is required. `mkosi` also requires systemd v253 (unreleased) or newer.
+If systemd v253 is not available, `mkosi` will automatically use executables from the systemd build directory if it's executed from the systemd repository root directory.
+It is sufficient to type `mkosi` in the systemd project directory to generate a disk image you can boot either in `systemd-nspawn` or in a UEFI-capable VM:

 ```sh
 $ mkosi boot